deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He paused in tidying the prayer mat away.
 "Is that a problem?" he asked, proving that getting up early didn't automatically make you a morning person.

 "No!
-Just… making conversation."
+Just... making conversation."

 Amir softened and nodded, pinching his nose.
 "Sorry." he apologised.
 "I'm too used to Lewis bickering with me over it, and he's up early today for some reason."

 "Bickering?"

 Amir nodded.
 "He keeps trying to deconvert me.
-It's… obnoxious."
+It's... obnoxious."

 "Oh."

 He puffed a little laugh out of his nose.
 "Let me guess.
 You think this is strange?" he gestured to the prayer mat.

-"I… don't want to argue with you, we only just met."
+"I... don't want to argue with you, we only just met."
 Xiù protested.

 "Seriously, though."

 She hesitated.
-"I'd… kinda forgotten that prayer is even a thing." she admitted.
+"I'd... kinda forgotten that prayer is even a thing." she admitted.

 He scoffed.
 "Right.
-The galaxy full of atheists strikes again…"
+The galaxy full of atheists strikes again..."

 "Are you always this grouchy in the morning?"

 Amir blinked, while Xiù folded her arms and channeled Momma Yulna, waiting for the verbal slap upside his head to do its job.

 "Okay." he said, finally.
 "You're right, sorry.
-Lewis just… never mind, I shouldn't take it out on you."
+Lewis just... never mind, I shouldn't take it out on you."

 "No." Xiù agreed, but smiled.
 "But it's okay.
 Galaxy full of atheists?"

 "Ah, that's just Lewis' new argument."
-Amir dismissed it. "*'If nothing else out there believes in God then…*' blah, blah, you get the picture."
+Amir dismissed it. "*'If nothing else out there believes in God then...*' blah, blah, you get the picture."

 "Doesn't that make you wonder, though?"
 Xiù asked.

 "Nope.
 Why should it?
 Look at all the gifts we have.
-We're faster, stronger, smarter, tougher, more creative…" He turned to her.
+We're faster, stronger, smarter, tougher, more creative..."
+He turned to her.
 "Seriously, what's Gaoian pop culture like?"

 "Pop culture?"

 "Yeah!
-Do they have… sports teams, rock stars?
+Do they have... sports teams, rock stars?
 Reality TV?
 How about just commercial radio?
 Is there a Gaoian Banksy, or Coca-Cola?
 What about their phones?
 What's their, uh, their version of iPhone versus Android?
-Do they have somebody like Arnold Schwarzenegger, or… who's the Gaoian answer to Imran Khan?"
+Do they have somebody like Arnold Schwarzenegger, or... who's the Gaoian answer to Imran Khan?"

-"I don't… Who?"
+"I don't...
+Who?"

 Amir wound down a little.
-"He's a… cricketer.
+"He's a... cricketer.
 A famous one, from Pakistan."
 He explained

 Xiù thought about it.
-"They have… most of that." she said, though admittedly she had never really absorbed much of it.
+"They have... most of that." she said, though admittedly she had never really absorbed much of it.
 Perhaps the part of Gaoian pop-culture she was most familiar with was an edutainment show for little cubs called *'Yen Ni Wo!*', which was more-or-less the Gaoian equivalent of *Sesame Street*, minus the muppets.
 She'd learned half her Gaoian from watching that show with Myun and the cubs, though apparently it had left her with a childlike way of speaking for some time.

 "Well, they're doing better than most of the aliens then."
 Amir remarked.
 "But I bet it's not as rich as ours, or as varied."